farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 - **CreatedContingencyId** holds the ID of the FARAO contingency that was created from this native element.
 This is the ID the user should use to query the internal CRAC & RaoResult objects.

-Here is a full example of CseOutageCreationContext usage:
+Here is a complete example of CseOutageCreationContext usage:

 ```java
 CseCracCreationContext cseCracCreationContext = ...